The Velassi

 2D projection (drawings) and cuts

 On this model, I did more than a simple computer mock-up and also created a module projecting the beam shapes on drawings.
 I then use a CAD program to add dimensions.
-I then printed beam shapes on paper, cut the shapes with scissors and glued the paper on may wood planks.
+I then printed beam shapes on paper, cut the shapes with scissors and glued the paper on many wood planks.
 I cut the beams with a track saw with the help of a jigsaw for contoured elements.
 A track saw is very precise and you have no need to rework the straight cuts.
 After drilling, I did a pre-assembly to control structure.
 The rounded edges were sandeed by hand which is quite long with oak hardwood.
-A table tank and disk sander is required but I did'nt have one when I started the manufacturing.
+A table tank and disk sander is required but I did’nt have one when I started the manufacturing.

 Transport the bike